Aggressive Athletic Rehab for Achilles Tendon

 Disadvantages

 - Risk of stretching out the repaired Achilles.
-The elongated Achilles will be weak and a revision surgery may be necessary.
+If the Achilles tendon elongates it will be weak and a revision surgery may be necessary.

-An example of Aggressive Athletic Rehab for Achilles Tendon is below:
+An example of Aggressive Functional program for treating Achilles Tendon ruptures is below:

 Accelerated Rehabilitation Program for the Non-Operative Management of Achilles Tendon

 Traditional conservative (non-operative) treatment of acute Achilles tendon ruptures consisted of casting (with the foot point down) and immobilization for a minimum of 6 weeks.
-A recently introduced accelerated rehabilitation program consisting of specific exercises, combined with explicit instructions for weight bearing and bracing, leads to improved recovery essentially equivalent to the results treated with surgery for most patients.
+A more modern accelerated rehabilitation program has been developed. this protocol consists of specific exercises, combined with explicit instructions for graduated weight bearing, the use of heel lifts, and bracing.
+Results of this protocol when performed correctly demonstrate improved recovery essentially equivalent to the results seen in patients treated with surgery -without the risks associated with surgery.

 The outline for the exercises, bracing, and weight-bearing for the treatment of Achilles tendon ruptures is as follows (adapted from Willets et al, Journal of Bone and Joint Surgery (JBJS) 2011):

 The ankle is braced at 20 degrees of plantar flexion (or a 2 cm lift is placed under the heel in a boot-type brace).
 No weight is placed on the foot.
-In the case of surgery, a wound check will occur in this interval.
+In the case of patients who have undergone a surgical repair of their Achilles tendon rupture, a wound check will occur after this immobilization phase.

 The ankle remains braced in plantar flexion.
-Exercises begin, several times per day out of the brace.
-The exercises consist of gentle up and down motion of the ankle, taking care not to stretch the Achilles tendon past neutral (90 degrees).
-Also, inversion and eversion of the ankle is performed, again with the ankle in slight plantar flexion.
+Exercises begin, several times per day out of the brace or boot.
+The exercises consist of gentle downward motion of the ankle, taking care not to stretch the Achilles tendon past neutral (90 degrees).
+Also, inversion and eversion of the ankle is performed, again with the ankle pointing slightly downward (plantar flexion).

 25% weight-bearing in a boot with a heel lift is allowed at week 2-3